webxdc/hello/README.md

 - once you call sendUpdate() in on peer, all peers will get the update with their update listeners.

-keep in mind, when bundling your webxdc app, `webxdc.js` is not needed, it will be provided by the target implementation.
+when your app is done, you can bundle it using `./create-xdc.sh your-app-name` and send it to your friends :)

 note, that the api is not yet complete, this is just a, maybe already useful, proof-of-concept for now.